-As Swati Adarkar, Children’s Institute’s (CI) president and CEO, reflected on her organization’s experience with Early Works—an initiative launched in 2010 that set to out to improve the learning experiences for children before they enter kindergarten—she found that the work had fundamentally transformed CI.
+As Swati Adarkar, Children’s Institute’s (CI) president and CEO, reflected on her organization’s experience with Early Works—an initiative launched in 2010 that set out to improve the learning experiences for children before they enter kindergarten—she found that the work had fundamentally transformed CI.

 “Early Works helped CI shift from a more traditional advocacy organization into one committed to better understanding the policies and strategies for which it was advocating,” Adarkar said.
 “That included building partnerships with schools, families, and communities to go deep in the work, to help us get clear on what works and what the field needs.”